 Minimum power consumption to ensure compatibility with failure-detection systems and an option for a “high efficiency” type.

 4. The drawing convention for Figure 1 in the HB4_LEDr proposal deviates from that of Figure 1 in the HB4 filament category sheet.
-It was decided for consistency among the LED replacement light source specifications to align the Figure 1 of the HB4_LEDr category sheet with the drawing convention of the H11_LEDr, which is also consistent with the one used in the H8_LEDr and H16_LEDr proposals.
+It was decided, for consistency among the LED replacement light source specifications, to align the Figure 1 of the HB4_LEDr category sheet with the drawing convention of the H11_LEDr, which is also consistent with the one used in the H8_LEDr and H16_LEDr proposals.

 5. The HB4 filament light source has a bowtie-shaped “butterfly coil box” and the corresponding criteria for the bowtie shaped HB4_LEDr Light-Emitting-Area (LEA) have been developed based on the formalism given in GRE-83-15 for a trapezoidal coil box.